JuliaML/LossFunctions.jl/docs/introduction/motivation.rst

 True Targets
-    A true target (singular) represents the "desired" output for the input features of the observation.
+    A true target (singular) represents the "desired" output for the input features of a single observation.
 The targets are often referred to as "ground truth" and we will denote a single target as :math:`y \in Y`.
-When we talk about an array (e.g. a vector) of targets, we will print it in bold as :math:`\mathbf{y}`.
+While :math:`y` can be a scalar or some array, the key is that it represents the target of a single observation.
+When we talk about an array (e.g. a vector) of **multiple** targets, we will print it in bold as :math:`\mathbf{y}`.
 What the set :math:`Y` is will depend on the subdomain of supervised learning that you are working in.

     - Real-valued Regression: :math:`Y \subseteq \mathbb{R}`.